 Students interested in health care fields should check the admission requirements of the programs and institutions they are interested in.
 All of these schools have particular entrance requirements, including entrance exams; consequently, students should work closely with their science faculty advisor in their program planning and course selection.
-Students interested in nursing may choose to transfer to the nursing program at Trinity Christian College or Loma Linda University.
-Providence has been granted articulation agreements with both institutions.
+Students interested in nursing may choose to transfer to the nursing program at Trinity Christian College or Loma Linda University, or consider a second degree accelerated program in nursing at Azusa Pacific University.
+Providence has been granted articulation agreements with these institutions.